 The tail of the snake helps it swim efficiently.
-The tail acts like a paddle.
+The tail acts as a paddle.
 It spends practically all of its time in the water, so it is rarely seen on land.
 Its diet includes shellfish and other various fishes.
 Even though it does not spend time on land, it does breathe in air from the water.
-There are valves that are above the nostril’s of the snake that stay closed when the snake is under water.
+There are valves that are above the nostrils of the snake that stays closed when the snake is underwater.
 When the snake sleeps, it does not need to breathe for about seven-eight hours.
 This is also the case when the snake is hunting.
 It goes up the surface just to take in a breath of air quickly.

 What happens if a person gets bitten?
 The bite does not really hurt that much because it is tiny, but the venom is what is harmful.
 Its LD50 toxicity in mice has been determined to be 0.24 mg/kg.
 The venom is a toxin that affects your nervous system.
 When it gets into your bloodstream, it will damage the nervous beginning with your legs.
 Then, as the venom travels through your blood, the poison will affect your stomach.
 When the venom reaches the lungs, the lungs will stop functioning and the victim will suffocate.
 However, as mentioned above, the snake will not attack until it is under severe treatment in the hands of others.
 When it senses that its life is in danger, it will bite.

 Want to see a Belcher’s Sea Snake?
-Whatch this video.
+Watch this video.

 See more about